cassanof/pantegana/README.md

-# Pantegana - a RAT coded in Go
+# Pantegana - a RAT/Botnet coded in Go
 FOR EDUCATIONAL USE ONLY